sooriyaarachchi/pybites.github.io-src/content/mastering-regex.md

 	>>> re.sub(r"(\w)(\w+)(\w)", repl, text)
 	'Poefsrosr Aealmlobdk, pslaee reorpt your abnseces plmrptoy.'

-## 9. Compilation flags / modifiers + readability
+## 9. Compilation flags / modifiers

-See [here](https://docs.python.org/3.6/howto/regex.html#compilation-flags): apart from re.I (IGNORECASE), I don't use them often, but good to know which one we have available.
-The VERBOSE (X) flag can make a regex much more readable as nicely shown in Jeff Atwood's article and the HOWTO:
+See [this table](https://docs.python.org/3.6/howto/regex.html#compilation-flags): apart from re.I (IGNORECASE), I don't use them often, but they can be very handy when your match spans various lines or working with other character sets.

+The VERBOSE (X) flag can make a regex much more readable as nicely shown [in Jeff Atwood's article](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/) or taking this example from the [mentioned HOWTO](https://docs.python.org/3.6/howto/regex.html):

 	pat = re.compile(r"""
 	\s*                 # Skip leading whitespace